Snusene/BetterDiscordPlugins/README.md

 Every Twitch channel link gets a proper preview with live status, thumbnail, and Twitch styling.

 ## [MiniChat](./MiniChat) ![Version][minichat-version-badge]
-Turn your chat or DMs into a small always on top window.
+Pop out any chat into a small Always on Top window.

 ## [PriorityDM](./PriorityDM) ![Version][prioritydm-version-badge]
 Bypass Do Not Disturb for DMs from specific people.